 Consequently, the following are my minimalist lessons resulting from a sweeping priority makeover.

 1. We truly need 20 % of the stuff we own

 We all know the Pareto rule.
 20 % of our assets produce 80 % of the results and vice versa.

 This also applies to the stuff we own.
 When I first started to embrace the principles of minimalism, I realized that most of my stuff was either outright useless or rarely in use.

 I developed a couple of keep or sell rules and gradually managed to separate the essential from the expendable.
-As an avid reader, I chose to keep all of my books – over 500 paperbacks – but I also decided to shift toward ebooks about 2 years ago.

 Over 3-4 years, around 80 % of my stuff had to make way for my minimalist mindset to flourish.
 Excluding my books, most of the remaining 20 % now fit into an 80L Osprey Sojourn and a 40L PackSafe Vibe.